gnhen/LED-Light-Sensor/README.md

 2. Use the Arduino IDE to push code to your ESP
 3. Put your LEDs in the pins labeled on the top of the code
 4. Watch it work!

+# Contributing
+Please feel free to submit pull requests and I will get to them in a timely manner